zty0510/Final_Project/docs/README.part4.md

 # SI 100B Project: Who is Flying over? - Week 4

-This week, we are going to visualize the data you crawled from FlightRadar24.
+This week, we are going to visualize the data you crawled from flight tracing website.
 The Python programming language and many third-party packages of the language provided many excellent tools for you to do data processing and draw plots. `numpy` and `matplotlib` are the most used two of all available.
 In this part, you are going to utilize those two tools to do some data aggregation over the data you crawled and display the result in plots in a web page on your web server in real time.

 ## Before You Start